leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Everything in a system for working on creative projects must be in service of building your confidence.

-A big part of building confidence is feeling successful.
-And to feel successful, all you have to do is to set a goal, and reach the goal.
+And big part of building confidence is feeling successful, which is a surprisingly easy thing to do: just set a goal, and reach the goal.

+The real trick here is that *you* get to set the goal, not anybody else.
+So be smart about how you do it.

-Some people set goals based on content, for instance, writing a thousand words every day.
-Some people set goals based on behavior, for instance, writing for an hour every day.
+Some goals are based on content, like “writing a thousand words.”
+Some goals based on behavior, like “writing for an hour.”

-I believe goals based on behavior are better than goals based on content.
-You may struggle to write a thousand words, but an hour will always pass.
-With goals based on behavior, you’ll succeed more often, become more confident, and return to your project more frequently, which brings us to:
+I believe that goals based on behavior are much better than goals based on content.
+Sometimes it’s hard to write a thousand words, but an hour will always pass.

+With goals based on behavior, you succeed more often, you become more confident, and you return to your project more frequently, which brings us to:

 Principle 3: Consistency is Better than Bursts of Creativity
 ------------------------------------------------------------

 Confidence decays fast.
-To keep it alive, you must work on your creative project often.
-Every day, even if it’s just for a couple of minutes.
-You can always carve five or ten minutes, even out of busy schedule.
+You must work on your creative project every day to keep it alive.
+Even if it’s just for a couple of minutes.

-In fact, I think working only a little may be better than working too much.
-Productivity can’t keep up for long and you risk getting tired, which would reduce your confidence.
+In fact, I think that maybe working just a little may be better than working too much.
+Productivity can’t keep up for long, and you don’t want to get tired, which would reduce your confidence.

 Remember that working on creative projects is a life-long journey, not a sprint.

-Hmmm, but if you work on your project only a little every day, how can you get anything done?
+Now, you may be thinking: “If I’m only going to work on my project for a little bit, how can I get anything done?”

 Well, just think of time as another constraint: